nicholasmelliott/pagination-and-content-filter/README.md

 # Student List Pagination

-This project uses JavaScript to dynamically paginate a long list of students and create a search bar to search through the list.
+The project incorporates a dynamic pagination system that generates numerical links based on the total number of students and the desired number of students per page.
+By clicking on these links, users can navigate through different pages, each displaying a set of students.
+Additionally, a convenient search function enables users to look up specific students or names.
+The search results will be presented on the relevant page(s), providing an efficient way to locate desired information.

 ## Table of Contents
 - [Showcase](#showcase)